mpmcclur/Python-projects/Pharmacy Data/README.md

 # Intro
 A proprietary pharmacy dataset is explored.
-First, basic statistics are implemented to understand distribution of the data, and then machine learning algorithms using classification and regression are scripted to make predictions.
+First, basic statistics are implemented to understand the data distribution.
+A Naive Bayes model was constructed to predict the number of prescriptions.
+A random forest model was used to classify whether drugs are prescribed by a specialist or a general practitioner.